jina-ai/executor-indexers/jinahub/indexers/searcher/compound/NumpyLMDBSearcher/README.md

-# ✨ NumpySearcher
+# ✨ NumpyLMDBSearcher

-**NumpySearcher** is a Numpy-based vector similarity Searcher for Jina.
+**NumpyLMDBSearcher** is a compound Searcher Executor for Jina, made up of [NumpySearcher](../../NumpySearcher) for performing similarity search on the embeddings, and of [FileSearcher](../../keyvalue/FileSearcher) for retrieving the metadata of the Documents.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->